cml87/SpringCore_111_forJenkins/README.md

 Hello there!
 That's it!
 ```
-istead of just `Hello there!`.
+instead of just `Hello there!`.
 As can be seen, a proxy class implements and wraps an interface, and thus all classes implementing that interface.
+The keys are two.
+First declare a 'delegate' field of the type of the proxied class, and which will be set through the constructor of the proxy class.
+Second, overwrite the method(s) of the proxy interface, possibly calling the proxied class (delegate) version of the method.

 Handcoded proxies, like the one we just showed, have disadvantages.
 One is when the proxy interface changes adding more methods.
 In this case we'll have to implement the new methods not only in the target classes, but also in the proxy class.
 Moreover, if the behaviour we want to add through the proxy mechanisms to the new method is the same we added for the other previous methods, we'll have to copy-paste code (extracting it to a private method is less bad but still inelegant).
 In other words, the poxy class is tightly coupled to the interface it is proxying through.
 Dynamic proxies solve this issue.